kubernetes-hy/kubernetes-hy.github.io/data/index.md

 Registration is only required for ECTS credits.
 The certificate does not require registration or separate sign up.
 For ECTS credits (Finnish / Open University students) the registration is after you've completed part 2 and there will be a link at the end of the part.

 You should also read the [studies.helsinki.fi page](https://studies.helsinki.fi/courses/cur/otm-0bd9249b-cd12-46eb-b095-a471cc0cd5e9).
 This page also includes information about target group, enrolment instructions, recommended reading and most importantly **deadlines**.
+Note that on fall 2021 the ECTS registration is open before the course starts!

 This course may be challenging as it expects that you